justjavac/dvm/README_zh-cn.md

   activate     Activate Dvm
   deactivate   Deactivate Dvm
-  doctor       Fixing dvm specific environment variables and other issues upgrade      Upgrade aliases to the latest version exec         Execute deno command with a specific deno version clean        Clean dvm cache registry     Change registry that dvm fetch from
+  doctor       Fixing dvm specific environment variables and other issues upgrade      Upgrade aliases to the latest version, use `self` to upgrade dvm itself exec         Execute deno command with a specific deno version clean        Clean dvm cache registry     Change registry that dvm fetch from